PlaidWeb/Publ/example_site/content/blog/20180406 better markdown.md

 Got comments on this proposal?
 Talk about it on [the open issue](https://github.com/fluffy-critter/Publ/issues/26)!

-Anyway, I'm going to bed before I work myself into another panic attack.
+Anyway, I'm going to bed before I work myself into anothpanic attack.
 Goodnight, y'all!